SkNuwanTissera/fair-billing/README.md

 The project includes a GitHub Actions workflow that runs the Maven build and test process whenever a push is made to the main branch.
 The status of the workflow can be viewed in the Actions tab of the GitHub repository.

 Refer `.workflow/` for the workflow configuration.

+### CI/CD
+The project includes a GitHub Actions workflow that builds the project, runs unit tests, and generates a Docker image whenever a new release is created.
+The status of the workflow can be viewed in the Actions tab of the GitHub repository.

+### Docker Image CI
+The project includes a GitHub Actions workflow that builds a Docker image and pushes it to Docker Hub whenever a new release is created.
+The status of the workflow can be viewed in the Actions tab of the GitHub repository.

+### CodeQL
+The project includes a CodeQL workflow that analyzes the codebase for potential security vulnerabilities and coding errors.
+The status of the workflow can be viewed in the Actions tab of the GitHub repository.

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.